-Summer is in the air (finally!) and many families are settling into new routines, enjoying the perks of summer vacations carefully planned around work schedules and other commitments.
-It’s a busy time of year for many, especially for working parents who have to worry about child care while school’s not in session.
+Summer is here (finally!) and many families are settling into new routines, carefully planning summer vacations around work schedules and commitments.
+It’s no doubt a busy time of year for people – especially working parents who have to worry about child care.

-If you have a child or dependent who attends a summer day camp take advantage of the savings an FSA offers and use this account to pay for those summer day care expenses – as long as they’re under age 13, per IRS rules.
-(Overnight camps are not an eligible expense, so the Dependent Care FSA is unable to reimburse for it.)
-You can also use this account to pay for other qualifying day care expenses, like nursery schools, adult day care or eldercare for your dependent parents, and day care centers.
+If you have a child or dependent who attends a summer day camp, take advantage of the savings an FSA offers.
+Use an FSA to pay for those summer daycare expenses, as long as your child is under age 13, per IRS rules.
+Overnight camps are not an eligible expense, so the Dependent Care FSA is unable to reimburse for it.
+You can also use this account to pay for other qualifying expenses, like nursery schools, adult day care or eldercare for your parents who are dependents.

 Already enrolled in a Dependent Daycare FSA?
 Make sure you use your account by the end of the plan year.
-An IRS rule known as Use or Lose does not allow Dependent Care funds to rollover from year to year, so be diligent in spending your account balance by the end of the plan year.
-Your plan may offer a grace period, which allows you to use leftover funds on eligible expenses during the first 2 ½ months of the following plan year.
-Check with your employer to see if your plan has this provision in place.
+An IRS rule called Use or Lose does not allow Dependent Care funds to rollover from year to year.
+Be diligent in spending your account balance by the end of the plan year.
+Your plan may also offer a grace period – an employer provision that gives you two and a half months after the end of the plan year to incur eligible expenses.
+Check with your employer to see if your plan offers one.

-Whether you’re a first time participant, or a regular FSA account holder, the tax savings you receive with an FSA can be pretty significant – and it gives you the chance to put more money in your pocket!
+Whether you’re a first time participant, or a regular FSA account holder, the tax savings you receive with an FSA can be pretty significant.
+Participating gives you the chance to save and put more money in your pocket!

-Do you participate in a Health FSA, too?
+Pro Tip: Do you participate in a Health FSA too?
 Consider stocking up on essential summer care products at FSA Store, an online provider of exclusive pre-approved, discounted FSA eligible expenses.
 Experience great savings on sun care, first aid kits and more.